Hiking to La Chorrera, Colombia’s tallest waterfall.

 Escaping the hustle and bustle of Bogota is a must at some point when living or visiting Bogota.
 Luckily enough, Colombia’s tallest waterfall is only 1 hour away in Bogota’s backyard, Choachi.
 Measuring in at 590 meters, this beauty is a simple day trip or can be made into an overnight-er if cool, crisp mountain air is your cup of Joe.

-First and probably the hardest part is getting to Tercer Milenio Transmilenio.
-It’s not hard its just not entirely easy because I think the only direct route is by taxi or walking (if you wanna extend your day go for a few extra miles).
+Go to Tercer Milenio Transmilenio by taxi or walking.
+It’s not hard its just not entirely easy because I think the only direct route is by taxi or walking.
+(Use maps/ask your hotel and be ruthless with your coordinates)

-Once you are to the Tercer Milenio Transmilenio, buy a one way ticket and tell your driver where you are going.
-The driver will know as the trail head unofficially starts off of the main road.
+Buy a one way ticket at Tercer Milenio Transmilenio in the direction of La Chorrera waterfall.
+The driver will know where to stop, as the trail head unofficially starts off of the main road.
 The cost per ticket is around 8,000 COP each way.
 The scenery of rolling hills will keep your eyes hooked like a big mouth bass until your conductor (that you informed) lets you off at the trail head.

-Arriving to the visitor center you will be briefed on safety & history of the area on an outdated computer and projector (below).
+Arriving to the La Chorrera visitor center, you will be briefed on safety & history of the area.
+The briefing will take place on an outdated computer and projector (below).
 It’s hard to watch this as the beauty of the falls is just staring you in the eyes upon arrival.
-Watch the video, pay your fee & continue on for the more exciting part of the hike.
+Watch the video, pay your fee & continue on for the most exciting part of the hike.

 Hiking to La Chorrera – from entrance station

-From the visitor entrance the hike to La Chorrera is about 1 hour.
+The hike to the La Chorrera waterfall from the visitor center is about 1 hour.
 However it will take longer if you’re stopping at each designated area for pictures or a quick break.
 The first stop you can make is at Chiflón Cascade but like me I skipped and went directly to the main attraction.

 The trail at this point is a narrow path that cuts through some nice lush jungle & switches between steep jagged slick rocks to mudd as the trail opens back into valley briefly.
 Another section of canopied covered area & an abundance of birds gives this place a particularly jungle feel.
 Think Costa Rica (although I’ve never been).
 Its what I imagine it as.